Hoffa (film): Plot

-During a hunting trip, D'Allesandro and Hoffa discuss an embezzlement scheme involving the Teamsters pension fund.
+During a hunting trip, Hoffa and D'Allesandro discuss an embezzlement scheme involving the Teamsters pension fund.
 Having no paper with them, the plans are sketched on the back of a hunting license.
 Hoffa is then betrayed by Teamsters official Peter Connelly, who not only testifies at Hoffa's trial for labor racketeering but also provides the prosecution with a crucial piece of evidence: the license.
 Hoffa surrenders to federal officials and receives a long sentence while Connelly's uncle, Frank Fitzsimmons, assumes control of the Teamsters.
-Ciaro is also convicted but on lesser charges, and quickly obtains early release from prison.
-D'Allesandro advises him to have the Teamsters endorse Richard M. Nixon for President in 1968 in exchange for Hoffa receiving a presidential pardon.
+Ciaro is also convicted but on lesser charges and quickly obtains early release from prison.
+D'Allesandro advises him to have the Teamsters endorse Richard M. Nixon for president in 1968 in exchange for Hoffa receiving a presidential pardon.

-Hoffa is pardoned by the Nixon administration but learns that one of the conditions of his release is that he cannot have any involvement with the Teamsters for at least ten years.
-Hoffa meets with D'Allesandro and asks him to have Fitzsimmons killed, resulting in a failed attempt to assassinate him with a car bomb.
+Hoffa is pardoned by the Nixon administration but learns that, because of a deal struck between the White House and Fitzsimmons, he is forbidden to have any contact with the Teamsters for ten years.
+Hoffa becomes furious and meets with D'Allesandro, asking him to have Fitzsimmons killed, resulting in a failed attempt to assassinate him with a car bomb.
 D'Allesandro believes that Hoffa has become "too hot" with his public antics and declines to help him any further.
 In response, Hoffa has Ciaro deliver a message to D'Allesandro that unless Fitzsimmons is dealt with, Hoffa will go to the press.
 D'Allesandro replies that he will meet with Hoffa at a nearby diner the next day to work out a plan.

-Hoffa and Ciaro spend several hours waiting in the diner's parking lot, but D'Allesandro does not come.
-A union driver has been waiting for hours in the dining room, allegedly for a part for his truck.
+Hoffa and Ciaro spend several hours waiting in the diner's parking lot, but D'Allesandro fails to show up.
+A union driver has been waiting for hours in the dining room, claiming mechanical problems with his truck.
 He and Ciaro start talking, and Ciaro lets him take some coffee to Hoffa, who is waiting in the car.
 The "driver" pulls out a silenced pistol and kills Hoffa and Ciaro.
-He is immediately driven off in a car that pulls up; at the same time, men emerge from the truck, drive Hoffa's car with both bodies into it, and drive away.
+He is immediately driven off in a car that pulls up; at the same time, men emerge from the truck, toss Ciaro's body in Hoffa's car, drive it inside, and leave.